Lou Walters: Early life

 Lou Walters was born in Whitechapel, Tower Hamlets, London, on January 26, 1896, as Louis Abraham Warmwater to Abraham Isaac Warmwater (né Waremwasser) and Lillian Schwartz.
 He was one of 7 children, and the eldest son.
-As a child, he lost one of his eyes, and thereafter wore a glass eye.
+As a child, he lost one of his eyes in an accident, and thereafter wore a glass eye.
 Abraham Warmwater was a tailor, and during a strike in the clothing business in 1906, he moved the family to Belfast.
 Three years later, Isaac and his sons moved to New York, with his wife and daughters following seven months later.
 There, the family changed their surname to Walters.

 Lou Walters found a job working as an office boy at a vaudeville booking office, and soon began booking acts himself.
 By his early 20s, Walters had opened his own booking agency in Boston, Massachusetts.
 His business originally booked only vaudeville acts, but as the popularity of vaudeville declined, he branched out to book acts into nightclubs and supper clubs.
 According to the memoir of his daughter Barbara, Walters discovered comedians Fred Allen and Jack Haley.

 Walters was not an imposing man, standing at only 5'4" and weighing about 125 lbs.
 In 1920, he married Dena Seletsky in Boston.
 Over the next ten years, they had three children: Burton, who died of pneumonia as a toddler, Jacqueline, who had a mental disability (died from ovarian cancer in 1988), and Barbara, a television journalist and anchor.